hec015/cse15l-lab-reports/labreport3/labreport3.md

 set mark:
 ```
 Then I enter `b` as the bookmark name.
-Now I am somewhere else in the file
+Now I am somewhere else in the file.
 ```
 Conclusion
 Recommendations for desirable weight have been...
 ```
-I want to go back to my bookmark, so I enter `'`, and it displays
+I want to go back to my bookmark, so I enter `'`, and it displays:
 ```
 goto mark:
 ```